smlng/pycayennelpp/README.md

 A Cayenne Low Power Payload (CayenneLPP) decoder and encoder written in Python.

-PyCayenneLPP offers a concise interface with proper encoding and decoding functionality for the CayenneLPP format suporting many sensor types.
-Further, the project aims for overall high code quality and good test coverage.
+PyCayenneLPP offers a concise interface with proper encoding and decoding functionality for the CayenneLPP format, supporting many sensor types.
+The project aims for overall high code quality and good test coverage.

 See also [myDevicesIoT/CayenneLPP](https://github.com/myDevicesIoT/CayenneLPP)
 for more information on the format and a reference implementation in C++.